 Step 1 – Pick your VPN

 Once you’re signed up for SBS Australia, pick your VPN.
 Obviously, we recommend one of the ones above.
 Assuming you do that, follow the link to the provider’s website.
 If it didn’t automatically redirect you to their “plans” page, visit it and choose your plan.
 Fill out the requested info and input your payment method of choice.
+If you need temporary access, you can also go for a free trial, and cancel when you’re done.

 Step 2 – Download and install the software